algorandfoundation/algokit-utils-ts/docs/code/classes/types_amount.AlgoAmount.md

 • `get` **algos**(): `number`

-Return the amount as a number in Algos
+Return the amount as a number in Algo

 #### Returns